ml-opensource/API-manifesto/README.md

 ## Server to server

-Server to service APIs should always be very stable due to connection is wired and stable.
-Therefore we can be much more aggressive about timeouts
+Server to service APIs should always be very stable due to connection being wired and stable.
+Therefore we can be much more aggressive about timeouts.
 <details>
 <summary>Click to see examples</summary>